 If you find a song in German that you like, it’s only a matter of time before you start singing along without even knowing the exact words.
 This is great for your listening comprehension skills!

-And by learning classic songs, you’ll get a glimpse into German culture.
+And by learning mega-hits and classic German songs, you’ll get a glimpse into German culture.
 After all, communicating is about more than just language.

 After you learn these songs, you’ll be able to connect to German people on a deeper level.

-The following is an eclectic mix of culturally important songs that are handpicked to tickle your fancy!
+The following is an eclectic mix of culturally important German songs that are handpicked to tickle your fancy as you learn German with music!
 Go forth and stream!